evilgreg2/NBA_Team_Classifier/README.md

 # NBA Teams Classifier

 Given an image of  a player or basketball jersey, this model will attempt to classify the team.
-The project currently correctly classifies images as either Chicago Bulls or Boston Celtics I plan to add more teams in the future.
+The project currently correctly classifies images as either Chicago Bulls or Boston Celtics.
+I plan to add more teams in the future.